 Approved by The Arc Minnesota Board of Directors on July 9, 2011.

-Approved by delegates at The Arc Minnesota Annual Business Meeting, November 5, 2011.
+Approved by delegates at The Arc Minnesota Annual Business Meeting on November 5, 2011.